litchipi/website/data/blog/nix/nixifying-build-web-app.md

 tags = [ "nix", "web", "build", "flake" ]
 date = 1673689056
 description = """
-    Build web applications using Nix, ease the processus using a library to build common Javascript frameworks, and present a script to manage a PostgreSQL database.
+    Build web applications using Nix, ease the process using a library to build common Javascript frameworks, and present a script to manage a PostgreSQL database.
     Also calls for contribution on the nix library.
 """